 The Ebb and Flow of Grief

 Grief comes and goes.
-It is not something we “get over,” but something we learn to live with.
+It is not something teens “get over,” but something they learn to live with.
 Although the first and second years may be especially difficult, teenagers grow up with their grief and experience their loss at different times in their development.

-Special days and important times may cause emotions to resurface as the loved person is missed.
+Special days and important times may cause emotions to resurface, either through memories or what-if contemplation.
 Part of normal development for a teenager is to reintegrate what they have learned about their loss into their current developmental stage.
 For example, a high school senior may wear his deceased father’s shirt to his graduation exercises.
 A 19-year-old bride may propose her first toast to her deceased grandmother, a most significant figure in her life, at her wedding reception.

-The teenage years can be a turbulent time, but for those who’ve experienced the death of a relative or friend it can be especially emotional.
+The teenage years can be a turbulent time, but they can be particularly turbulent for teens who have experienced the death of a relative or friend.
 Like the changing seasons, the grief these teens experience will be ongoing and ever-changing as they grow into adulthood.